 - Return on investment for departments, locations, campaigns and the business as a whole

 For the greatest return on investment, BI should be applied to every domain of the organization: IT, marketing, sales, customer development, finance, and so forth to address a variety of issues.
 Each department can connect their own data sources (Google Analytics, CSV files, SQL databases, etc.) to reap the business insights that are most significant to them.

 As you search for the right BI tool for your organization, consider these essential features:

-While the data used by disparate business departments is often isolated, organizations of any size get the most value from BI tools that connect their distinct data sources into one virtual system.
+- Integrated data sources: while the data used by disparate business departments are often isolated, organizations of any size get the most value from BI tools that connect their distinct data sources into one virtual system.
 BI solutions that incorporate cloud-based integrated data warehousing allow executives to monitor performance, identify success and failures, and measure progress towards goals, across the entire organization.

-Live dashboards give smaller businesses a competitive advantage with access to real-time data whenever they want it.
-It allows them to respond to up-to-the minute status of sales transactions, progress towards benchmarks, customer responsiveness, and more.
-Auto-refresh features ensure that everyone being served by the dashboards are fully informed and no one is left in the dark.
-Live dashboards mean that decision-makers can jump on opportunities or course-correct with minimal response time.
+- Live dashboards: they give smaller businesses a competitive advantage with access to real-time data whenever they want it.
+It allows them to respond up-to-the-minute status of sales transactions, progress towards benchmarks, customer responsiveness, and more.
+Auto-refresh features ensure that everyone is served by the dashboards is fully informed and no one is left in the dark.
+Live dashboards mean that decision-makers can jump on opportunities or course-correct with the minimal response time.